ApiLogicServer/Docs/docs/Sample-Integration.md

 We now have a running system - an API, logic, security, and a UI.
 We have 2 application integration tasks, described below.

+&nbsp;

 ### B2B Custom Resource

-The self-serve API, however, does not conform to B2B format in an existing B2B partnership.
-In addition to the automatic self-serve api, you can use Python, Flask and SQLAlchemy to create custom resources by editing `customize_api.py`.
-So, we define a custom resource as shown below.
+The self-serve API, however, does not conform to the format required for a B2B partnership.
+We need to create a custom resource.

+You can create custom resources by editing `customize_api.py`, using standard Python, Flask and SQLAlchemy.
+A custom `OrderB2B` resource is shown below.

 The main task here is to ***map*** a B2B payload onto our logic-enabled SQLAlchemy rows.
-API Logic Server provides a declarative `ApplicationIntegration`` service you can use to:
+API Logic Server provides a declarative `ApplicationIntegration` service you can use as follows:

 1. Declare the mapping -- see the `OrderB2B` class in the right pane